kazaamjt/BlogContent/base/part_1.md

 NOTES:

 Be sure to set the primary DNS to your Windows Servers' address.
-If your pfSense, like mine, is behind antoehr Router/NAT, be sure to turn off `Block RFC1918 Private Networks`.
+If your pfSense, like mine, is behind another Router/NAT, be sure to turn off `Block RFC1918 Private Networks`.

 Finish up, by reloading and checking for updates.
+Then lock the console and, optionally, enable ssh access, because currently anyone with access to the VM Connect could reconfigure it.
+(System > Advanced > Admin Access > Console Options)
-Optionally, change the pfSense theme to darkmode. (system>General Setup>webConfigurator)
+Optionally, change the pfSense theme to darkmode. (system > General Setup > webConfigurator)

 And that's it for now!